The Tragic Dive: The Mystery of Devil’s Den

 Williston, Florida, USA – Devil’s DenCP

 Few caves on Earth are more interesting than Devil’s Den in Williston, Florida.
 Numerous photographers and videographers have described it as the most beautiful cave in the world.
 But it isn’t just the natural scenery that makes this cave both mysterious and intriguing; it’s also the fact that multiple people have died there, sometimes under fairly mysterious circumstances.
-Today, we’ll take a look at the cave and what makes it so unique, and we’ll take a look at some of the stories of those who never made it out to see daylight again.

 The Naming of Devil’s Den